Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 Peacock and NBC, USA, and CNBC

-Those in the United States looking to watch the Tour de France and the Olympics simply need to focus on NBC, specifically NBC, USA, CNBC, and Peacock Premium ($4.99/mo).
+Those in the United States looking to watch the Tour de France and the Olympics simply need to focus on NBC, specifically NBC, USA, CNBC, and Peacock Premium ($5.99/mo).
 In fact, the latter online-only option will most likely be all that you need as anything shown on NBC, USA, and CNBC should be streamed there.
 Also, keep in mind that Peacock Premium is your only option for thorough coverage of these events.
 See our Peacock review for details about the service.

 As for cycling-related television broadcasts, at the 2020 Summer Olympics, events were shown on NBC, NBC Sports Network (NBCSN), CNBC, and USA.
 With NBCSN having since been shut down, you can expect coverage in 2024 to air on NBC, CNBC, USA, and possibly other NBC-owned channels.
 Meanwhile, NBC and USA are planning to team up for coverage, mostly highlights, of the 2022 Tour de France.

-Sign Up for Peacock Premium for $4.99/mo!
+Sign Up for Peacock Now!

 FloBikes